On this page

 How much is State Retirement Pension?

-It is £73.30 per week (from £71.50) for a married/civil partner based on their partner's NICs.
+It is £75.50 per week for a married/civil partner based on their partner's NICs.
 Please note, your individual circumstances may affect the amount you get and additional amounts can be added for dependents.

 Your choices if you have reached State Pension Age